Texans take control of AFC South by beating Titans 24-21

 NASHVILLE, Tenn.
-(AP)The Houston Texans grabbed control of the AFC South by beating the Tennessee Titans 24-21 Sunday.
+(AP)The Houston Texans took charge in the fourth quarter, and now they have control of the AFC South with two games remaining.

-The defending division champs are looking for Houston’s fourth AFC South title in six years under coach Bill O’Brien.
-The Titans haven’t won this division since 2008, and Mike Vrabel is Tennessee’s third coach since then.

-Ka’imi Fairbairn kicked a 29-yard field goal with 3:26 left for the winning points.

 Ryan Tannehill hit Dion Lewis with an 11-yard TD pass with 2:04 left to pull Tennessee within 24-21.
 But the Titans used backup kicker Ryan Santoso on the onside kick, and the ball only went 7 yards before being smothered by Texans safety Justin Reid.